-She wrote regularly, in the past, for La Opinión, Long Beach Press Telegram, and South China Morning Post.
+She wrote regularly in the past for La Opinión, the Long Beach Press Telegram, and the South China Morning Post.

 Levine is a specialist in the career of the jazz choreographer Jack Cole.
 She contributed an extended essay on Cole to the Dance Heritage Coalition’s “100 American Dance Treasures” on-line dance encyclopedia.

-For Turner Classic Movies, she co-hosted “Choreography by Jack Cole,” a four-film tribute to the great Hollywood choreographer, air date September 10, 2012.
+For Turner Classic Movies, she co-hosted “Choreography by Jack Cole,” a full evening broadcast of four films featuring dance numbers created by the great Hollywood choreographer, air date September 10, 2012.

 Debra was a Scholar in Residence at Jacob’s Pillow Dance Festival the summer of 2011.
 The prior year, as a Research Fellow, she contributed on a panel at the Pillow addressing Jack Cole’s Hollywood career.